Dillon-Lewis/GitSteps/Steps.md

 1st. we need to initiate the repo.
-In the Terminal in VS Code, imput "git init".
+In the Terminal in VS Code, input "git init".

-Next we need to add the files.
+ 2nd.
+We need to add the files.
 In VSC terminal type "git add ." to add all files.
 For specific files, type "add" and the name of the file.

-green button
+ 3rd.
+On your Github.com profile, hit the BIG GREEN BUTTON and lets create a new Repository!

+ 4th.
+After naming new repo, copy the URL provided to the clipboard

+ 5th.
+Back in VSC, in the terminal, type "git commit -m "message here"".
+Message must me in quotes!
+This will submit the current file to be uploaded.

+ 6th.
+Check the status using "git status" and make sure you have no errors.

+ 7th.
+Using the URL from Github.com, in terminal type "git remote add origin <URL>" to link the two together

+ 8th.
+Verify you have a positive push and fetch with "git remote -v"

+ 9th.
+Push the final product to github through the terminal with command "git push origin main"

+ Basque in the hard work you did